Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Not every VPN allows you to use a single account on as many devices as you want.
 And many don’t even have the full range of apps needed to give you the best user experience.

-While many VPNs still limit the number of active simultaneous connections or devices that have the VPN installed, device policies have massively improved over the years.
+While many VPNs still limit the number of active simultaneous connections or devices you can use, device policies have greatly improved over the years.

-Top-tier VPNs now offer at least 10 simultaneous connections per account, as well as additional features for easier use on TVs, Roku devices, game consoles and routers.
+Top-tier VPNs now offer at least 10 simultaneous connections per account, as well as extra features for easier use on TVs and game consoles.

 We’re fully independent and have been reviewing VPNs since 2016.
 Our advice is based on our own testing results and is unaffected by financial incentives.
 Learn who we are and how we test VPNs.